 Field of research

-The ARSCliSys core areas are atmospheric remote sensing and climate change research.
+The ARSCliSys core fields are atmospheric remote sensing and climate change research.

 The atmospheric remote sensing research includes satellite-based occultation sounding such as GNSS radio occultation and other microwave and infrared methods, with the main aim to conceive and develop methods and algorithms providing climate benchmark data.
 Furthermore, we work on advancing ground-based observing systems with high resolution, especially the unique WegenerNet climate station network and climate change research facilities in southeast Austria.